Eric0052/eric0052.github.io/blog/How-to-Quickly-Build-a-Personal-Website-Using-AI.md.md

 ## 1. Prerequisites
 You only need three things:

-1. **A GitHub account** — used later to deploy the site
+1. **A GitHub account** — used later to deploy the personal page
-2. **A Cursor account with the app installed**
+2. **Cursor**
 3. **A powerful LLM for web design guidance** (e.g., ChatGPT)
-   - Optional, because Cursor’s built-in ASK mode is already good
+   - Optional, because Cursor’s built-in "ask" mode is already amazing
    - But ChatGPT helps refine requirements and avoid design pitfalls

 ---